Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

 \subsection{Main Results}

 ~ Table~\ref{tab:mpsr} lists $\mathrm{mSRCC}$, $\mathrm{mPI}$, $\mathrm{mSI}$, and $\mathrm{mPSI}$ results on the six IQA test sets.
 Several interesting observations have been made.
 First, without any remedy for catastrophic forgetting, the performance of SL is far from satisfactory, consistent with previous findings~\cite{zhang2023continual}.
 Particularly, we identify a significant performance drop when SL transits from CSIQ to BID (see Table~\ref{tab:srcc_results}), where an apparent subpopulation shift from synthetic to realistic distortions is introduced.
 Second, direct application of LwF, SI, and MAS from image classification to BIQA achieves significantly better performance over SL in terms of $\mathrm{mSI}$ and similar performance in terms of $\mathrm{mPI}$.
-Third, equipped with the KG module, LwF-KG, SI-KG, and MAS-KG outperform their counterparts in terms of both $\mathrm{mSRCC}$ and $\mathrm{mPSI}$.
-The performance is even comparable to their ``upper bounds'' (\ie, LwF-O, SI-O, and MAS-O) in terms of all measures.
-Notably, compared to \textcolor{red}{TSN-IQA} which shares the majority of parameters between the feature extractor and the KG module, these models require twice more memory budget to enable the KG.
-Fourth, TSN-IQA-O achieves the best results, which outperforms LwF-O, SI-O, and MAS-O in terms of $\mathrm{mSRCC}$ and $\mathrm{mPSI}$ by large margins, and serves as the ``upper bound'' of \textcolor{red}{TSN-IQA} for further improvement.